How Much Will I Pay?

 In social work, all life experiences count.
 Your resume should reflect the depth and breadth of your paid and volunteer experiences.
 And remember, you are not limited to one or two pages for the length of your resume as in the business world.
 Do remember to give a copy of your resume to each agency supervisor with whom you interview for a prospective practicum.

-If you have any additional questions not answered on this FAQ, please visit the Kent School’s practicum page on their website for more information.
+If you have any additional questions not answered on this FAQ, please visit the Raymond A. Kent School of Social Work & Family Science’s practicum page on their website for more information.

-How do I start my application to Kent School?
+How do I start my application to Raymond A. Kent School of Social Work & Family Science?

 Apply online at: http://graduate.louisville.edu.
 The fee is $65, payable by credit card or check.
 Paying by check delays your application by 8 days.
 Note: Recipients of certain government assistance programs may ask to have the fee waived.
 For details, contact Graduate Admissions at 502-852-3101 or firstname.lastname@example.org